mikademus/arf/README.md

 ```
 Closing header closes the table within it.

-Closing a subcategory returns to and continues the previous category in the nesting hierarchy.
+> [!NOTE]
+> Closing the table’s owning category ends the table; closing a participating subcategory resumes the parent scope.

 ## Practical Demonstration
 A larger example showing structure, nested categories, tables, and explicit closure: